hackoregon/hacku-devops-2017/README.md

 * Vagrant: https://www.vagrantup.com/downloads.html
 * Ansible: http://docs.ansible.com/ansible/intro_installation.html

 Hack Oregon operational stack includes AWS, Ansible, Docker and Vagrant.
-Applications are written in Python and NodeJs using Django and React.
+Applications typically use a combintation of Javascrpt with React for the front-end with Python and Django and Postgres used for the back-end.

-## Course Topics
+## Course Outline

+### Readings, Assignments and Projects
+Throughout the course reading material will be assigned to give a broader understanding and context of the DevOps domain and expose the student to core technical principles and tools.
+Three projects will be assigned and used as the basis for succesful completion of the course.
+The first project will be completed individually by each student.
+The final two projects will be team based with teams of 3 - 5 students per team.
+These projects are:

+* Project 1 - DevOps Pipeline for a simple front-end application
+* Project 2 - DevOps Pipeline for a full-stack application
+* Project 3 - DevOps Pipeline for a full-stack application using containers

 ### Foundations (Weeks 1 & 2)
 * Continuous Integration and Continuous Delivery